 There are four types of remote interests, which exist only where the municipal officer is:

-- A non-salaried officer of a nonprofit corporation which is a contracting party;
+- A non-salaried officer of a nonprofit corporation that is a contracting party;

 - An employee or agent of the contracting party, where the salary consists entirely of fixed wages or salary;